In this 5-minute read:

 In 2021, a few rules have been amended to allow even more people to benefit from this program.
 Those are:

 - IRS 1040 Schedule C borrowers can use their gross instead of net profits to calculate their maximum loan amount.
 (This can mean the difference between earning enough annual revenue to qualify for a PPP loan and not being eligible.)
-If you’re unsure whether you qualify, one of the best ways to learn is to start your free PPP application now

 - Borrowers with student loan delinquency can now apply for the loan (assuming they meet the other eligibility requirements)